 Standalone mode gives you more freedom to go anywhere with your I-CubeX setup !
 Configure any of the I-CubeX digitizers with the Editor and it will remember the settings after power down.

-Editor v3.50 incl.
+Editor v3.51 incl.
 BlueMIDI v1.60 (Windows).
-The Editor installer will download & install Java 7 update 25, if needed.
+The Editor installer will download & install Java 7 update 71, if needed.
+If you have Java 8 already installed, you don't need to install Java 7.
 Most drivers, incl.
 Virtual MIDI port drivers, need to be downloaded separately.

 Check the download archive for older releases.
 A MacOS version is available.
 For source code, please contact our tech support.
 Not the right solution ?
 We have more software.